-The purpose of the GASB crossover test is to determine if the full expected return (or 7.00% in this case) can be used as the discount rate to determine the TPL and the NPL.
+2 The purpose of the GASB crossover test is to determine if the full expected return (or 7.00% in this case) can be used as the discount rate to determine the TPL and the NPL.
 That is, if there is no crossover point where the projected benefit payments would exceed the Plan's Fiduciary Net Position, then the full expected return assumption can be used.
 As detailed later in this report, ACERA does pass the crossover test, which means that the full 7.00% investment rate of return assumption can be used as the discount rate to determine the TPL and the resulting NPL.

-one-half of the net deferred investment gain that is commensurate with the size of the non-OPEB SRBR reserve, or \$26.2 million.
-The net effect of the adjustments to the Plan's Fiduciary Net Position as of December 31, 2021 for non-OPEB SRBR benefits was an addition of \$78.1 million.
+the \$54.9 million set aside by the Retirement Board in the SRBR reserve to pay non-vested Supplemental COLA and retired member death benefits3 as of December 31, 2022.
+We have subtracted from the Plan's Fiduciary Net Position the proportionate share of the net deferred investment loss that is commensurate with the size of the non-OPEB SRBR reserve, or \$3.6 million.
+The net effect of the adjustments to the Plan's Fiduciary Net Position as of December 31, 2022 for non-OPEB SRBR benefits was an addition of \$51.3 million.